ahmadjavedse/cloudsearch-logger/README.rst

 Pip::

-  pip install CloudSearch-Logger
+  pip install cloudsearch-logger

 or you can use ``easy_install``

 Easy Install::

-  easy_install CloudSearch-Logger
+  easy_install cloudsearch-logger

 Manual::